 Growing up, my family devoured films.
 My oldest sister worked at a movie theater, so we’d catch a flick or two for free every Friday night.
 Saturday was Blockbuster night… My go-to picks: Predator, The Sandlot, and any Jim Carrey movie that was still on the shelf.
 I loved movies – but I wasn’t one of those kids who made movies starting at age 5 with the family camcorder.
 I never went to film school.
 I studied Jazz at Berklee's College of Music in Boston and later received my Business degree at Vanguard University.
-My passion for writing ultimately steered me onto a path that led to filmmaking – journal entries evolved to poetry, poetry to music, and music to screenwriting.
+My passion for writing ultimately steered me onto a path that led to filmmaking – journal entries evolved into poetry, poetry to music, and music to screenwriting.

 The emotional scar tissue experience is what I’m all about.